BuildOnViction/docs/docs/whitepaper.md

 $S = \{sl_1, . . . , sl_R\}$.
 The value $R$ is also a parameter (slots
 number in each epoch) of the protocol we analyze in our model.

-As mentioned earlier, in our model, we set each time *slot* $sl_i$ as 2 seconds; an epoch is a set $R$ of 990 slots
+As mentioned earlier, in our **Tomochain** model, we set each time *slot* $sl_i$ as 2 seconds; an epoch is a set $R$ of 990 slots
 $\{ sl_1, sl_2, ..., sl_{990}\}$ (an epoch time duration equals to 1980
 seconds).

-In summary, the consensus protocol of can be formalized in Algorithm ValidatorGeneration.
+In summary, the consensus protocol of **Tomochain** can be formalized in Algorithm ValidatorGeneration.
 The Algorithm ValidatorGeneration is simulated and explained as a process shown in Fig. [EpochProcess](#fig:EpochProcess).

 ![image](figures/Figure_Epoch.jpg){#fig:EpochProcess}